 If you are struggling with unwanted weight gain or the inability to lose weight, it could be due to an untreated sleep disorder.
-Speak to one of our healthcare professionals at Koala Sleep Centers.
+Speak to one of our healthcare professionals at Koala® Center For Sleep & TMJ Disorders.
 We offer solutions.
 Serving Patients From All Over the USA.
 Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, Wausau WI.

 How Hormones Affect Your Sleep and Weight